OctopusDeploy/blog/blog/2017-10/defining-tomcat-context-paths.md

 The `docBase` attribute is a path to the WAR file or exploded deployment directory.
 It is relative to the `webapps` directory, although an absolute path can be used.

 The `path` attribute is the one that we are most interested in, as it defines the context path of the application.
+In this case we have exposed the web app under the `/mydemo/version1` context.

 :::warning
 The `path` attribute can only be defined if the WAR or exploded deployment directory is not under the `webapps` directory, or if the `autoDeploy` and `deployOnStartup` attributes on the `<Host>` element are `false`.